 The Manufacturer Defendants filed a Petition to Transfer the case to the Indiana Supreme Court on July 8, 2019.
 The Petition was denied on November 26, 2019.
-The case has been remanded to the trial court for further proceedings.
+The case was remanded to the trial court for further proceedings, though there has been no activity since then.